-The Company prohibits the offering of acceptance of gifts, entertained or hospitality in circumstances which would be considered to give rise to undue influence.
-All Representatives must notify the Company Secretary or Chief Executive Officer of any gifts and/or benefits, either offered or accepted and valued at AUD\$500.00 or more, to safeguard and make transparent their relationships and dealings with third parties.
+The Company prohibits the offering of and/or acceptance of gifts, entertainment or hospitality in circumstances which would be considered to give rise to undue influence.
+All Representatives must notify the Company Secretary or Chief Financial Officer of any gifts and/or benefits, either offered or accepted and valued at AUD\$1,000.00 or more, to safeguard and make transparent their relationships and dealings with third parties.